JamesTsay-12/blog-site/_posts/2025-07-30-Investing-is-Gambling-but-so-is-Life.md

 ## What’s Not Gambling?

-Only a few things in life are truly certain:
+Only a few things in life are truly certain and don't involve choice (death, which parents you were born to, where/when you were born, and change)

-- Death
-- Taxes
-- Change

 Everything else involves chance, decisions, and trade-offs.